 The label and description widths are used along with patch and gap measurements to set the total column width.
 If a column does not have labels or descriptions, the label and description widths are not added to the total width of those columns.
 Text wraps after it reaches the limit using standard character breaks.
 If a piece of text doesn't fit, it is truncated and this symbol appears .
 The measurements you set for description and label width remain constant even if you resize the legend frame.
 They do not adjust proportionately like other measurements.

 When either label or description wrapping is enabled, wrapping is automatically enabled for headings and layer names, too.
 They wrap to the total width of the item.
 Legend titles also wrap to the total width of all the columns.

 Adjust gaps to specify the vertical and horizontal spacing between legend elements.
 You can adjust the following options by changing their point value under Spacing:

 - Categories—The gap between symbology categories.
-This space is measured from the bottom of last category to the top of next category heading.
+This space is measured from the bottom of the last category to the top of the next category heading.

 - Classes—The gap between legend classes.